F5Networks/f5-aws-cloudformation/experimental/cluster/2nic/readme.md

   - Using [CLI Tools](#cli)

 ### Using the AWS deploy buttons
-The easiest way to deploy of the of CloudFormation templates is to use the appropriate Launch button below.
+The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch button.
+ - Hourly, which uses pay-as-you-go hourly billing
+ - [BYOL](#byol) (bring your own license), which allows you to use an existing BIG-IP license.
+<br><br>

 **Hourly deploy button**